Hazardous Material Control Board (HMCB) / Local Emergency Planning Committee (LEPC)

 Adopted by the Municipal Council of the City of Clifton on June 21, 1988, the HMCB serves without compensation concerning the prevention and control of chemicals and materials.

-* The Board makes recommendations to ensure that storage and use of hazardous chemicals in Clifton are done in accordance to federal, state, and local laws to ensure the safety of the residents and businesses in Clifton.
+* The Board makes recommendations to ensure that storage and use of hazardous chemicals in Clifton are done in accordance with federal, state, and local laws to ensure the safety of the residents and businesses in Clifton.

 * All new businesses within the City of Clifton are required to complete a Building Dept. CBC application and must report any hazardous materials that will be used or stored onsite.